AntekC/phone-forward/README.md

 # Phone Forwarding Library

 This project, developed as an individual programming assignment at the University of Warsaw, implements a library for managing phone number redirection operations.
 It allows users to add and remove phone number forwarding rules, retrieve redirected numbers, and handle complex reverse lookups.
-The library is implemented in **C** and thoroughly documented with **Doxygen**, ensuring clear code structure and ease of use for developers.
+The library is implemented in **C** and thoroughly documented with **Doxygen**.

 ### Key Features
 - **Phone Number Redirection:** Supports prefix-based redirection, enabling redirection of all numbers sharing a common prefix.